OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 October 2022.md

 ## Historical Insights

-- Only 3% of Roman Italy's inhabitants spoke Latin as their mother tongue at the time of Caesar's assassination.
 - Vesuvius eruption occurred ~100 years after Caesar's death.
 - Julius Caesar performed higher-density acts to benefit humanity, similar to Jesus.
 - Tauroctony symbolized the **murder** of the primal bull who gave itself for humanity; opposing self-sacrifice ethos.